 Now Your Loops are Ready to Sell

-B) Be responsive on social media.
-Respond to all comments, questions, direct messages and voicemails in a timely manner.
+- Be RESPONSIVE on social media.
+Respond to all comments, questions, direct messages, and voicemails in a timely manner.

-C) Build networks and relationships with your followers and companies that are affiliates.
-There are many of them-SendOwl and Splice are two affiliates.
+- Build networks and relationships with your followers and companies that are affiliates.
+There are many of them: SendOwl and Splice are two examples of affiliates.

 These companies are platforms that have big following bases.
 If they agree to promote your product on their social media, your loops will be seen by their followers.
 For every sale you make, you will split the profits with them.

 Many music producers do not want to split the profits: But consider that you will be making a lot more money than what you are paying them.
 Just like you want to get paid for your services, the people offering their music services deserve to get paid too.

 Constantly promote your products.
 You must always create and put out new mixes.
 Just like the music artist on tour has to constantly come up with new albums if they want to continue to sell music and make money with music.

 Follow music artists and rappers on Instagram.
 Direct message 100 accounts a day offering them a buy one beat get three free offers.